Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Know How to Get Around

 The most direct method to reach Steamboat Springs is to fly into Yampa Valley Regional Airport (HDN).
-See our Colorado Airports guide for a full list of cities that offer non-stop direct flights.
+Connecting flights are available from Denver International Airport.

-There’s also the option of flying into Denver International Airport and taking a connecting flight from there.
-Or, you can rent a vehicle in Denver and take a road trip to Steamboat Springs.
-Check out Discover Cars to compare available agencies and score the best rates.
+There’s also the option of taking a road trip to Steamboat Springs.
+If you need a rental, check out Discover Cars to compare available agencies and score the best rates.

 Driving is the most convenient way to get around Steamboat Springs, but its free shuttle service will also get you to many area attractions.
 This ski town is also highly walkable.
 Take advantage of the Yampa River Core Trail, which connects the downtown and central Steamboat Springs regions.